Moon’s traveling entourage includes CEOs, ‘Korean Beyonce’

 Some experts believe Moon is preparing for the resumption of inter-Korean economic cooperation projects after diplomacy eventually yields results.
 Currently, all major joint economic projects between the Koreas remain stalled because of U.S.-led sanctions.

-What the civilian delegation will do in North Korea has not been formally announced.
+While Moon and North Korean leader Kim Jong Un held official talks at the headquarters of the North’s ruling Workers’ Party on Tuesday, South Korean businessmen accompanying Moon met with Ri Ryong Nam, the vice-premier of North Korea’s cabinet.
+Some of the South Korean artists accompanied Kim’s wife, Ri Sol Ju, and Moon’s wife, Kim Jung-sook, on trips on their visit to a children’s hospital and a music university in Pyongyang.

-The inclusion of billionaire Samsung scion Lee Jae-yong has been controversial since Lee was convicted of crimes related to the massive corruption scandal involving former South Korean President Park Geun-hye.
+The inclusion of billionaire Samsung scion Lee Jae-yong in Moon’s entourage has been controversial since Lee was convicted of crimes related to the massive corruption scandal involving former South Korean President Park Geun-hye.

 Lee initially received a five-year prison term but it was reduced to two and a half years and suspended.
 Lee awaits a final ruling at Seoul’s Supreme Court.
 Park was removed from office last year and is serving a lengthy prison term for accepting bribes from Lee and other crimes.